 - 17. Environmental Impact: Copy of the environmental impact analysis shall be submitted. - 18.
 Soil Chemical Analysis: A chemical analysis and borings including a Cation Exchange Capacity (CEC) of the soil involved in the project must be completed as recommended by the Township engineer. - 19.
 Complaint Resolution Protocol: Copy of complaint resolution protocol shall be submitted. - 20.
 Decommissioning Plan: Copy of the decommissioning plan shall be submitted. - 21.
-Emergency Action Plan: Copy of the Emergency Action plan shall be submitted for review by the Township, Howell Fire Department, and the Livingston County Emergency Management Director. - 22.
-Indemnification: An attestation that the applicant, owner, operator, and property owners will indemnify and hold the Township harmless from any costs or liability arising from the approval, installation, construction, maintenance, use, repair, or removal of the Utility-Scale Solar Energy Facility, which is subject to the Township's review and approval, shall be submitted. - 23.
-Right-to-Enter: Submission of an application for a Utility-Scale Solar Energy Facility grants the Township and its agents the right to enter the facility and any participating property for inspection of the Utility-Scale Solar Energy Facility at any reasonable time.
-The Township may hire a consultant to assist with any such inspections at a reasonable cost to be charged to the applicant, owner, or operator. - 24.
-Additional Information: Any additional information, studies, or documentation requested by the Township or its agents that are deemed necessary to determine compliance with this Ordinance and other applicable laws and regulations. - I. Utility-Scale Solar Energy Facilities under PA 233: On or after November 29, 2024, once PA 233 of 2023 is in effect, the following provisions apply to any Utility-Scale Solar Energy Facility with a name-plate capacity of at least fifty (50) one hundred (100) megawatts.
-These provisions below shall control to the extent that they conflict with other provisions in §17.35 Utility-Scale Solar Energy Facilities.
+Emergency Action Plan: Copy of the emergency action plan shall be submitted. - 22.
+Indemnification: An attestation that the applicant, owner, operator, and property owners, jointly and severally, will indemnify and hold the Township harmless from any costs or liability arising from the approval, installation, construction, maintenance, use, repair, or removal of the Utility-Scale Battery Energy Storage Facility, which is subject to the Township's review and approval, shall be submitted. - 23.
+Right-to-Enter: Submission of an application for a Utility-Scale Battery Energy Storage Facility grants the Township and its agents the right to enter the facility and any participating property for inspection of the Utility-Scale Battery Energy Storage Facility at any reasonable time.
+The Township may hire a consultant to assist with any such inspections at a reasonable cost to be charged to the applicant, owner, or operator, jointly and severally. - Additional Information: Any additional information, studies, or documentation requested by the Township or its agents that are deemed necessary to determine compliance with this Ordinance and other applicable laws and regulations. - I. Utility-Scale Battery Energy Storage Facilities under PA 233: On or after November 29, 2024, once PA 233 of 2023 is in effect, the following provisions apply to Utility-Scale Battery Energy Storage Facilities with a name-plate capacity of at least fifty (50) megawatts and an energy discharge capacity of at least two hundred (200) megawatt hours.
+These provisions below shall control to the extent that they conflict with the other provisions in §17.38 Utility-Scale Battery Energy Storage Facilities.
 This subsection does not apply if PA 233 of 2023 is repealed, enjoined, or otherwise not in effect.
-All provisions in §17.35 Utility-Scale Solar Energy Facilities that do not conflict with this subsection remain in full force and effect. - 1.
-Setbacks: Utility-Scale Solar Energy must comply with the minimum setback requirements in the table below, with setback distances measured from the nearest edge of the perimeter fencing of the facility.
+This subsection does not apply to Utility-Scale Battery Energy Facilities with a nameplate capacity of less than 50 megawatts or an energy discharge capability of fewer than 200 megawatt hours.
+All provisions in §17.38 Utility-Scale Battery Energy Facilities that do not conflict with this subsection remain in full force and effect.

+1. Setbacks: Utility-Scale Battery Storage must comply with the minimum setback requirements in the table below, with setback distances measured from the nearest edge of the perimeter fencing of the facility.

-Setback Description Setback Distance Occupied community buildings and dwellings on nonparticipating properties 300 feet from the nearest point on the outer wall Public road right-of-way 50 feet measured from the nearest edge of a public road right-of-way
+Setback Description Setback Distance Occupied community buildings and dwellings on nonparticipating properties 300 feet from the nearest point on the outer wall Public road right-of-way 50 feet measured from the nearest edge of a public road right-of-way Nonparticipating parties 50 feet measured from the nearest shared property line